awesomemotive/claws/README.md

 ```

-In our case, the persistence of each Claws instance is ideal for `get_*` type queries that may accept a variety of arguments we need to build into a fairly complex query, retrievable at the other end to be fed to via `wpdb`.
+We've found the persistence of each Claws instance is ideal for `get_*` type queries that may accept a variety of arguments we need to build into a fairly complex query, retrievable at the other end to be fed to via `wpdb`.

 ## Method Chaining

 Methods are also chainable, which allows a more logical flow of clause building.

-For instance, taking the first example, the entire thing could be chained for a one-line expression:
+For instance, taking the first example, the entire thing could be chained for a one complete expression:

 ```
 $where = claws()->where( 'post_title' )